microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaTenantRelationshipMultiTenantOrganization.md

 # Get-MgBetaTenantRelationshipMultiTenantOrganization

 ## SYNOPSIS
-Get properties of the multi-tenant organization.
+Get properties of the multitenant organization.
+This API is available in the following national cloud deployments.

 ## SYNTAX